brownie-coding/brownie-coding.github.io/badge4.md

 2. Add a Sensing Block (turquoise)
    * select the "touching ___" (Sprites)
    * select the Paddle if not selected
-4. Add a Control Block (orange)
+3. Add a Control Block (orange)
    * Add the Conditional Block "if __ then"
    * Add the Sensing Block "touching __" into the "if __ then" block.
 [Video](https://www.youtube.com/watch?v=GeyjtKVWkx4&t=1200s)
-6. Add a Movement Block to take steps
+4. Add a Movement Block to take steps
    * Add the Movement Block "point in direction ___"
    * Add the Operator Block "pick random __ to __ "
    * Use similar numbers as you did for the initial motion
 <img src="/PaddleDetect.png" width="400">

+5. Test your code!

 </details>
 <details><summary>7.
 Add a Sound when hitting the edge you are trying to defend </summary>